 Appreciation for Living an Active Life:

-Kids that are coached well tend to want to continue living an active lifestyle.
+Kids with positive coaching experiences tend to want to continue playing sports and living an active lifestyle.
 My children haven’t enjoyed every sport they’ve played.
 However, they have enjoyed being active and gained an appreciation for all sports whether or not they enjoy playing a particular one themselves.
 I personally love the fact that my children enjoy being active.
 Living an active lifestyle is nurtured by great coaches.
 Thank you!

 Good coaches encourage our children to treat each other fairly not only when in competition, but when the game is over as well.
 Our children learn to respect the other competitors and to follow the rules of a game.
 They learn to take pride in their wins and to accept their losses.
 Thank you, Coaches, for helping our children learn the important life skill of being a good sport!

 Looking for a Gift for Your Favorite Coach?

 Have you or your children had any great coaches that have helped to develop valuable attributes or life skills?
 Did I miss any areas that a great coach helps our children to develop in?
 Let me know in the comments below! 🙂